fireclaw722/Snapt/README.md

 # Snapper PKG
 A portable set of BASH scripts to integrate package managers with the openSUSE developed snapper.
 They are currently only functioning as a wrapper.

+They are also completely independent of each other.
+Each script does the same thing, functionally.

 ## Requirements
 * bash
 	* or similar shell (like zsh or fish)